COVID-19: 24/7 hotline 800 190 590, click to read more information

 Agnieszka Radwańska (born 1989)

-is a Polish professional tennis player.
+was a Polish professional tennis player.
 As of 27 May 2013, she is ranked world no. 4.
 She is the first Polish player in the Open Era to reach the singles final of a Grand Slam (the 2012 Wimbledon Championships), the first Pole to claim a WTA singles title (the 2007 Nordea Nordic Light Open).
 She won the WTA Award for Most Impressive Newcomer in 2006, and has been voted the WTA's most popular player for two consecutive years (2011–2012) in polls held by WTATennis.com.

 Robert Lewandowski (born 1988)